 This course focuses on the assessment component of nursing care.
 The course integrates the elements/skills of health and physical assessment with the college's curriculum framework of Whole Person Nursing.
-Assignments focus on expanding assessment skills, examining the biologicalpsychosocial-spiritual basis of assessment, developing a systematic method for completing comprehensive assessments across the lifespan, and using clinical reasoning as part of the assessment process.
+Assignments focus on expanding assessment skills, examining the biological-psychosocial-spiritual basis of assessment, developing a systematic method for completing comprehensive assessments across the lifespan, and using clinical reasoning as part of the assessment process.
 Emphasis is placed on incorporating these principles into current practice.
-Prerequisite: Acceptance into the RN-BSN program or permission of the course instructor.
-(Offered distance education.)
+Prerequisite: Acceptance into the RN-BSN program or permission of the course instructor

-NSG 410: Evidence Directed Nursing Practice (3 hours) This course will focus on building a sound working knowledge of research methods, as well as making clinical decisions using the best available research evidence, clinical expertise and patient preferences.
-Prerequisite: Statistics and acceptance into the RN-BSN program.
-(Offered distance education.)
+NSG 410: Evidence Directed Nursing Practice (3 hours)

+This course will focus on building a sound working knowledge of research methods, as well as making clinical decisions using the best available research evidence, clinical expertise, and patient preferences.
+Prerequisites: Statistics and acceptance into the RN-BSN program